 - Available through the library and provide scholarly coverage in a variety of disciplines.

 - Users can create playlists and create clips that can be embedded into other documents.

-- Video databases such as Films on Demand and Kanopy can be found through the Streaming Media & Video Collections on the library homepage.
+- Video databases such as Films on Demand and Kanopy can be found through the A-Z Database List.